Vetstreet. All rights reserved.

 Furnaces, gas water heaters, and gas or kerosene space heaters could emit toxic levels of carbon monoxide if they leak.
 This is dangerous to your family and your pet — especially if they spend more time inside the house during the winter months, thus exposing them to carbon monoxide leaks for longer periods of time.
 Leaving your dog in the car, or in a garage with a running car, can also result in carbon monoxide poisoning.
 Installing carbon monoxide detectors can protect every family member, whether they're two- or four-legged.

-cat may see your warm car as the perfect place for a nap.
-But cats sleeping under car hoods can be injured or killed by the car's fan belt when you turn it back on.
-Before starting your car, thump loudly on the hood to make sure a snoozing
+cats sleeping under car hoods can be injured or killed by the car's fan belt when you turn it back on.
+Before starting your car, thump loudly on the hood to make sure a snoozing cat scampers off.

 These staples of a winter kitchen, among